Australian Forest Walk

 The Australian Forest Walk focuses on displaying a range of Australian forest species from impressive forest giants to middle- and understorey trees and shrubs.

-Explore forest plants from Tasmania to Queensland in the Gardens' new Australian Forest Walk.
+Explore forest plants from Victoria to Queensland in the Gardens' Australian Forest Walk.
 This walk features informative signage telling the story of our forest habitats, and highlighting the importance of conserving these precious areas.

 Enjoy walking through out forest setting.
 Don't forget to look up and see the forest giants.
 Agathis robusta, the giant Queensland kauri, Toona ciliata, the sensational Red Cedar and many more.
 Look down and see a large range of Australian Forest shrubs and groundcovers.